chetanchoudhari/Hide-Seek-Using-Reinforcement-Learning/README.md

 These GameObjects form the training environment where the AI learns through interaction.

-Ray Sensors and Observation System
+#Ray Sensors and Observation System

-Ray Sensors are used to help agents observe the environment.

-Ray sensors work similarly to vision detection:
+Ray Sensors are used to help agents observe the environment Ray sensors work similarly to vision detection:
 Rays are projected around the agent
 Objects are detected based on distance and direction Information is converted into observations for the AI model